neurodebian/neurodebian/sphinx/index.rst

 Our main goal is to provide neuroscience FOSS for Debian_.
-Thus the whole project would not be possible without the work of over 3,000 Debian_ developers and contributors who are as enthusiastically share our goal.
-To provide our share -- Debian_ packages of FOSS for neuroscience research -- `Experimental Psychology Debian packaging project <http://alioth.debian.org/projects/pkg-exppsy>`_ was created to formally join the forces of
+Thus the whole project would not be possible without the work of over 3,000 Debian_ developers and contributors who are enthusiastically share our goal.
+To add our share -- Debian_ packages of FOSS for neuroscience research -- the `Experimental Psychology Debian packaging project <http://alioth.debian.org/projects/pkg-exppsy>`_ was created to formally join the forces of

 * `Michael Hanke <http://mih.voxindeserto.de>`_
 * `Yaroslav Halchenko <http://www.onerussian.com>`_

-Some packages provided within NeuroDebian repository were not packaged by our team, but were provided by similar Debian teams.
-Therefore we want to express particular gratitude to `Debian Med`_ and `Debian Science`_ teams for making our job easier.
+Some packages provided within the NeuroDebian repository were not packaged by our team, but were provided by similar Debian teams.
+Therefore we want to express particular gratitude to `Debian Med`_ and `Debian Science`_ teams for making their efforts.

 Contacts